kevinrfoster/ecob2000_lecture1A/README.md

 minimal code that recreates the error, along with the text of the error and/or a screenshot, then that will help more.

+## Do it

-\#\#Do it The first homework assignment asks you to start working on these questions.
+The first homework assignment asks you to start working on these questions.
 Begin by running the code that I give here, just to see if you can replicate my results.
-Then start asking more questions about the data - there is so much info there\!
-Immigration/ancestry status, how they commute, health insurance, poverty, income, owner or renter (and how much they pay\!), all sorts of info.
+Then start asking more questions about the data - there is so much info there!
 Have some fun.